 Access to Library Databases and Homework Help

-Live Homework Help from Brainfuse is available free of charge to all Library card holders every day from 2 – 11 p.m.
+To use our digital resources, visit a Library location or login from anywhere with a Library card.
+Live Homework Help from Brainfuse is available free of charge every day from 2 – 11 p.m.
 These professional tutors can guide your students through over 30 academic subjects including AP and Higher Ed.

-Looking to invite a library staff member to your virtual classroom?
+Looking to invite a library staff member to your in-person or virtual classroom?
 We can visit with students or teachers to:

 - talk about databases and library resources that might be useful in an upcoming research project